 It was estimated that, in 2018, nearly 5.7 million Americans (considering all age groups) were living with Alzheimer’s disease.
-During the same year, Alzheimer’s disease and other dementias were projected to be responsible for a healthcare burden amounting to USD 277 billion, in the US.
+During the same year, Alzheimer’s Disease Market and other dementias were projected to be responsible for a healthcare burden amounting to USD 277 billion, in the US.
 Despite extensive research aimed at comprehending the etiopathogenesis of Alzheimer’s disease, only six drugs have been approved since 1998 for treatment.
 The rate of failure of drugs being developed for treating Alzheimer’s disease is alarming (~99.6%) and is even higher than that reported for cancer (~81%).
 At present, several stakeholders in the pharmaceutical industry are engaged in efforts to develop various types of disease modifying interventions and drug / therapy candidates that offer symptomatic relief.

 I have highlighted below some of the most interesting insights from our study.
 You can also access additional details here.